miguel-ara/Pizza_Ingredients_2016/README.md

 # Pizza_Ingredients_2016
-Based on pizza orders from 2016, determing the ingredients Pizza Maven should buy in order to become a more efficient restaurant in terms of stock management.
+Based on pizza orders from 2016, determining the ingredients Pizza Maven should buy in order to become a more efficient restaurant in terms of stock management.
 To do so, in the first place you have to run in the python terminal the following command: "pip install -r requirements.txt", which will automatically download the necessary libraries for the actual program to work correctly.
 The program is called "maven_pizzas_2016.py" and uses the files given by
 Maven Pizzas "order_details.csv", "orders.csv", "pizzas.csv" and "pizza_types.csv" to predict and estimate the ingredients Pizza Maven´s manager should by each week